Ancien régime: Administration

 Despite centralization efforts of the kings, France remained a patchwork of local privileges and historical differences.
 The arbitrary power of the absolute monarchy was much limited by historic and regional particularities.
 Administrative (including taxation), legal (parlement), judicial and ecclesiastic divisions and prerogatives frequently overlapped (for example, French bishoprics and dioceses rarely coincided with administrative divisions).

 Certain provinces and cities had won special privileges, such as lower rates for the gabelle or salt tax.
 Southern France was governed by written law adapted from the Roman legal system, but northern France used common law, codified in 1453 into a written form.

 The representative of the king in his provinces and cities was the gouverneur.
 Royal officers chosen from the highest nobility, provincial and city governors (oversight of provinces and cities was frequently combined) were predominantly military positions in charge of defense and policing.
-Provincial governors, also called lieutenants généraux, also had the ability to convoking provincial parlements, provincial estates and municipal bodies.
+Provincial governors, also called lieutenants généraux, also had the ability to convoke provincial parlements, provincial estates and municipal bodies.

 The title gouverneur first appeared under Charles VI.
 The Ordinance of Blois in 1579 reduced their number to 12, and an ordinance of 1779 increased their number to 39 (18 first-class governors and 21 second-class governors).
 Although in principle, they were the king's representatives, and their charges could be revoked at the king's will, some governors had installed themselves and their heirs as a provincial dynasty.

 The governors reached the height of their power from the mid-16th to the mid-17th century.
 Their role in provincial unrest during the civil wars led Cardinal Richelieu to create the more tractable positions of intendants of finance, policing and justice, and in the 18th century, the role of provincial governors was greatly curtailed.

 In an attempt to reform the system, new divisions were created.
 The recettes générales, commonly known as généralités, were initially only taxation districts (see "state finances" below).
 The first 16 were created in 1542 by edict of Henry II.
 Their role steadily increased, and by the mid-17th century, the généralités were under the authority of an intendant and were a vehicle for the expansion of royal power in matters of justice, taxation and policing.
 By the revolution, there were 36 généralités, the last two being created in 1784.